 Most meals consist of mutton, beef and chicken meat, served in dumplings, on top of noodles or rice or alongside potatoes.
 If you’re adventurous, you could also try the canned camel and horse meat!

 It might be challenging for vegetarians to find some typical Kazakh dishes without meat.
 However, it’s not impossible and you can definitely ask for meals without meat.
 In cities like Astana, Almaty, and Shymkent you’ll find many little restaurants that serve vegetarian meals.

 If you’re traveling during summer, you’ll find your dose of vitamins in a wide variety of yummy fruits and vegetables on the markets in towns and cities, except for when you’re in the steppes.
 There you won’t find many fresh fruits and veggies.

-Despite being a Muslim country, alcohol is omnipresent in Kazakhstan and especially vodka is a very popular drink (Kazakhstan used to be part of the Soviet Union).
+Although the main religion in Kazakhstan is Islam, alcohol is omnipresent and especially vodka is a very popular drink (Kazakhstan used to be part of the Soviet Union).